FAQs for the Middle Childhood and AYA Licensure and Master’s Program (LAMP)

 A: The cost for the program for 2013/14 was approximately $18,870 for in- state and $31,600 for non-resident.
 This includes tuition and fees, which are subject to change.

 Q: Are scholarships available?

-A: Yes, the Judith Herb College of Education does offer scholarship opportunities which will be linked to the website http://www.utoledo.edu/education/ ,and offered in March of each year.
+A: Yes, the Judith Herb College of Education does offer scholarship opportunities which are linked to the website http://www.utoledo.edu/education/, and which are offered in March of each year.